Essential Tips for Avoiding Poisonous Plants While Hiking in South Carolina

 Poison Ivy

-• Effects: Contact with poison ivy causes an itchy, blistering rash due to an oil called urushiol found in its leaves, stems, and roots.
+Effects: Contact with poison ivy causes an itchy rash with some blistering due to an oil found in its leaves, viney stems and roots.

-• Where to find: It thrives in forests, along trails, and near water sources.
+Where to find: It thrives in forests, along shaded trails and near water sources.

 Poison Oak

-• Effects: Similar to poison ivy, it causes skin irritation and rashes.
+Effects: Similar to poison ivy, as it causes skin irritation and rashes.

-• Where to find: Often found in wooded or brushy areas.
+Where to find: Usually found in wooded and brushy areas.

 Poison Sumac

 Poison sumac grows as a tall shrub or small tree with 7 to 13 leaflets arranged in pairs along a stem, ending with a single leaflet.
-The leaves are smooth-edged and can turn bright red in the fall.
+The new growth can appear bright red and stunning in appearance from the distance.
+The leaves are smooth-edged and with coloring ranging from yellow to deep green in the Spring and Summer months to a flaming shade of red in Fall and Winter months.
+Poison Sumac produces beautiful flowers that attract numerous insects.
+While Poison Sumac is quite beautiful, it should be avoided.

 How Poisonous Plants Affect Hikers

 The effects of poisonous plants vary depending on the plant, the amount of contact, and individual sensitivity.
-Most reactions involve skin irritation, but some plants can cause more serious symptoms:
+Most common reactions involve skin irritation, but more severe symptoms can occur due to indivdual sensitivities:

-• Skin rash and blisters: Common with poison ivy, oak, and sumac.
+Skin rash and blisters: Common with poison ivy, poison oak, and poison sumac.

-• Burning and blistering: Seen with wild parsnip after sun exposure.
+Burning and blistering: Seen with poison ivy, poison oak and poison sumac after sun exposure.

 Practical Tips to Avoid Poisonous Plants While Hiking

-Avoiding poisonous plants requires awareness and preparation.
-Here are some practical tips to keep you safe on South Carolina trails:
+Avoiding poisonous plants requires both awareness and preparation.
+Here are a few practical tips to keep you safe while hiking in the South Carolina:

 Learn to Identify Poisonous Plants

 Familiarize yourself with the appearance of common poisonous plants before your hike.
-Use field guides or mobile apps with clear photos and descriptions.
-Remember key features like the “leaves of three” rule for poison ivy and oak.
+Use field guides (available at most WMAs and parks) or mobile apps (iPhone look-up features or Google Photo "ask feature") with clear photos and descriptions.

 Stay on Marked Trails

-Poisonous plants often grow in dense underbrush or off-trail areas.
-Staying on well-maintained paths reduces the chance of accidental contact.
+Poisonous plants often grow in brushy, shaded areas.
+Staying on well-maintained paths will reduce your likelihood of encountering poisonous plants.

 Wear Protective Clothing